vijay-palanisamy-1986/Allianz/README.md

 - Install dbt-snowflake database connector: `python3 -m pip install dbt-core dbt-snowflake`
 - Snowflake database: database created for this assignment.
 Connection ddetails in [presenation] (3_Design/Presentation.pptx) or [profile file](3_Design/profiles.yml).
 Its not good practice to share file with password in it, but sharing as this assignment project :)
 - Note:
-    - You can run these commands in Apple Mac Terminal or Unix or Linux or WSL (Windows Subsytem Linux).
-Please be aware that the installation procedure is slighty different in other OS
+    - You can run these commands in Apple Mac Terminal or Unix or Linux or WSL (Windows Subsytem Linux)
+    - Please be aware that the installation procedure is slighty different in other OS
     - If you are running this dbt-project with Apple silicon i.e., Macbook M1 or higher, Run the terminal using Rosetta [More info here](https://support.apple.com/en-us/102527)